200sc/go-usb/README.md

 # go-usb
-An in-progress port of lib-usb to Go
+An in-progress port of libusb to Go

 # Current state